-1.5.4.
-The Proposed Development is for a new Care Village of mixed tenure and function.
+- 1.5.4.
+The Proposed Development is for a new retirement community comprising assisted living bungalows and apartments, with community facilities together with associated access, bridleway extension, landscaping, amenity space, car parking and other associated and ancillary works. - 1.5.5.
 The Proposed Development incorporates a substantial high quality landscape setting with improved connectivity to the local residential areas of How Wood and Chiswell Green.